cosmos/cosmos-sdk/docs/architecture/adr-032-typed-events.md

 Here, the `EmitTypedEvent` is a method on `EventManager` which takes typed event as input and apply json serialization on it.
 Then it maps the JSON key/value pairs to `event.Attributes` and emits it in form of `sdk.Event`. `Event.Type` will be the type URL of the proto message.

-When we subscribe to emitted events on the CometBFT websocket, they are emitted in the form of an `abci.Event`. `ParseTypedEvent` parses the event back to it's original proto message.
+When we subscribe to emitted events on the tendermint websocket, they are emitted in the form of an `abci.Event`. `ParseTypedEvent` parses the event back to it's original proto message.

 **Step-2**: Add proto definitions for typed events for msgs in each module: